saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 #### **Microsoft**

+Microsoft calls their approach *hybrid work* which considers how people work in-person, remotely from another office, at home, and when using online methods.
+Their *"guides,"* which are written to be shared with customers, are extensive in considering scenarios when people request changes to their work locations and schedules.

 **How Microsoft approaches hybrid work: A new guide to help our customers**\
 [https://www.microsoft.com/en-us/microsoft-365/blog/2021/05/21/how-microsoft-approaches-hybrid-work-a-new-guide-to-help-our-customers](https://www.microsoft.com/en-us/microsoft-365/blog/2021/05/21/how-microsoft-approaches-hybrid-work-a-new-guide-to-help-our-customers)
 >There’s no doubt that this shift to a more flexible approach to work will be an enormous undertaking for every leader and